Sekha-D/BIOS_731-HW/README.md

 ## Running order to reproduce results
 * Open up the HW1.Rproj file.
 * To generate the results first run the Simulation.R file in Simulation folder.
-        **This will load all the libraries and functions first.
-The run the scenarios using parallelization.
+        This will load all the libraries and functions first.
+Then it will run the scenarios using parallelization.
          It will save .RDA files for each scenario in results folder.
 After all 18 scenarios are done, a summary table will also be saved summarizing all the results of the 18 scenarios
-* To get the final report, run the rmd file under reports folder
+* To get the final report, run the .rmd file under reports folder

 ## Libraries used